P-oke/Grid-template/README.md

 # Grid-template
-This is a template layout that uses the CSS-GRID.
+This is a Web page layout that uses the CSS-GRID.